Guide to contactless credit cards

 Best for premium travel

 The 5x Membership Rewards points you’ll earn on flights booked directly with the airlines and on prepaid hotels booked through Amex Travel is the highest earning rate for flights of any credit card.
+Note: starting Jan.
+1, 2021, you’ll earn 5x points on up to $500,000 on these purchases per calendar year.

 The Amex Platinum’s benefits also include valuable perks like up to $200 in Uber credits annually, up to $320 in statement credits on select streaming and wireless telephone services purchased directly from U.S (up to $20 per month on each, from May through December 2020), up to $200 annual airline-fee credit, Airport lounge access and more.